- What does a data scientist do?

 What does a data scientist do?

-As a data scientist, you take raw data which is information given to you by a client or company and spend time looking for trends and making sense of the data.
-This is so you can interpret the reason behind the trends that you see.
-Once you understand this, you report to the company about what the data shows and suggest future decisions that they can make to improve their efficiency.
+A data scientist takes raw data – that is, information given to you by a client or company – and spends time looking for trends and making sense of the data.
+This is so that they can interpret the reason behind the trends they see.
+They then report back to the company about what the data shows and suggest future decisions that could help to improve efficiency.

 Many types of organisations need data scientists.
-You could work with the financial sector dealing with anything from fraud detection to financial risk management.
-You could work in the retail sector analysing data to understand the trends in sales and advising on which route to take the company.
-You could even work in healthcare using your statistical knowledge to understand how a disease spreads, determine the most efficient treatment methods for a disease or illness and maybe even help to prevent an illness.
+You could work with the financial sector, dealing with anything from fraud detection to financial risk management.
+You could work in the retail sector analysing data to understand the trends in sales and advising on which route they company should take.
+You could even work in healthcare using your statistical knowledge to understand how a disease spreads, determine the most efficient treatment methods for a disease or illness, and maybe even help to prevent an illness.

-Whilst there are many sectors that you can work in as a data scientist, there are several responsibilities that you do in most or all of them.
+While there are many sectors that you can work in, there are certain things a data scientist will do in most or all of these.
+These include:

-• AnchorWork on algorithms and test them to assist your analysis
+Working on algorithms and testing them to assist your analysis

 Data scientist career path